weiss00/learngit/readme.txt

 Creating a new branch is quick.
 Git is a distributed version control system.
-Git is free softwore distributed under the GPL.
+Git is a free softwore distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
 Creating a new branch is quick and simple.